Alaska Senate district Q

 Alaska Senate district Q is one of 20 districts of the Alaska Senate.
 It has been represented by Republican Robert Myers Jr. since 2023.
 Myers previously represented District B from 2021−2023.
-District Q is located in the Fairbanks North Star Borough and encompasses the entirety of Alaska's 33th House of Representatives district and 34th House of Representatives district, including North Pole, Badger, Steele Creek, Two Rivers, Eielson AFB, and Salcha.
+Also known as “Q Bloc”, District Q is located in the Fairbanks North Star Borough and encompasses the entirety of Alaska's 33th House of Representatives district and 34th House of Representatives district, including North Pole, Badger, Steele Creek, Two Rivers, Eielson AFB, and Salcha.

 From 2013 to 2022, the district covered portions of Skagway, Haines Borough, Juneau, and Hoonah–Angoon Census Area - these areas are now encompassed by district A and district B.